Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

 Using ``pyenv virtualenv`` saves you the headache of remembering where you installed your virtual environments.
 This option is only available if you installed Python with pyenv.

-First, ensure your pyenv interpreter is set to python 3.8.1 or greater with the following command:
+First, ensure your pyenv interpreter is set to Python 3.8.1 or greater with the following command:

 .. prompt:: bash